WesleyAC/lemonscript-transpiler/README.md

 ##Supported units

-Lemonscript treats all arguments as strings, and internally converts them to the correct units.
+Lemonscript treats all arguments as void pointers, and internally converts them to the correct units.
 Because of this, only the following types are supported as arguments to auto functions:

 * `int`
 * `bool`